alphadev-net/drive-mount/README.md

 ## Roadmap

-At the moment I planned to support common USB drive file formats like FAT32 and NTFS.
+At the moment, I have planned to support common USB drive file formats like FAT32 and NTFS.
 However I'd like to support HFS+ and Linux filesystems, sometime.

 Please refer to the [Milestones](https://github.com/alphaDev-net/drive-mount/milestones) for a more detailed look ahead.